Labour threatens Johnson with Commons defeat over vaccine passports

 A Labour spokesperson later said: “We need to see the detail of what the government puts forward regarding vaccine passports.”

-But they made clear Labour was opposed to the plan to make full vaccination status the be-all and end-all of certification policy.
+But they made clear Labour was opposed to the plan to make vaccination status the be-all and end-all of certification policy.
 “We oppose the use of Covid vaccination status for everyday access to venues and services.
 It’s costly, open to fraud and is impractical.”

 The Labour spokesperson added: “Being double jabbed doesn’t prove you aren’t carrying the virus.
 Testing for access to venues would be more efficient, and would give people and businesses more certainty.”